phetsims/sun/doc/RadioButtonGroup.md

 category: other-ui
 ---

-## General Design Considerations
+## Design Considerations

-Here’s when and why we use radio button groups:
+We generally use radiobuttons in simulation design:

-* Used to group a set of mutually exclusive buttons, known as radio buttons, where only one button in the group may be in a selected state.
+* To group a set of mutually exclusive options, where only one option in the group can be in a selected state.
+The options are represented as radio buttons.
 * Radio button groups, may look like a group of traditional radio buttons, or may look like a group of items that users switch between.
 * In PhET sims, traditional-looking groups of radio buttons are refered to as "vertical aqua radio buttons", and have a corresponding look.
 * All other groups of radio buttons are generally made up of rectangular buttons with images or symbols.
-Their size, image style, and spacing are visually group the individual radio buttons.
+Their size, image style, and spacing visually group the individual radio buttons.

 **Note this design pattern covers multiple PhET Component Types**